tanimislam/howdy/docsrc/source/howdy-music/cli_tools/howdy_music_cli.rst

 			   Name of the artist to get album image for.
      -A ALBUM_NAME, --album ALBUM_NAME
 			   Name of the album to get album image for.
      --songs               If chosen, get the song listing instead of downloading the album image.
-     --formatted           If chosen, print the song listing in a format recognized by howdy_music_metafill for downloading a
-			   collection of songs.
+     --formatted           If chosen, print the song listing in a format recognized by plex_music_metafill.py for downloading a collection of songs.
      --albums              If chosen, then get a list of all the songs in all studio albums for the artist.
      --debug               Run with debug mode turned on.
      --noverify            If chosen, do not verify SSL connections.
-     --musicbrainz         If chosen, use Musicbrainz to get the artist metadata.
+     -M, --musicbrainz     If chosen, use Musicbrainz to get the artist metadata.
 Note that this is expensive, and is always applied when the --albums flag is set.
+     -D, --direct          Only makes sense when running with MusicBrainz.
+Option of using direct instead of indexed search on the artist.
+Default is False.

 These are the common operational flags,